-We heard that Madeira is a great place to see whales and dolphins, so doing a dolphin and whale watching cruise was high on our list when we visited Madeira with kids this April.
+Madeira is a great place to see whales and dolphins.
+It’s one of the best places to see whales in southern Europe.
+So doing a dolphin and whale watching cruise was high on our list when we visited Madeira with kids.

-Before booking a whale watching tour we did some research as to when is the best time to see whales and dolphins in Madeira, which tour company to book with, and what type of boat to take.
-We read numerous reviews and ended up booking this Dolphin and Whale Watching by Luxury Catamaran Trip.
+Before booking a whale watching tour, we did some research as to when is the best time to see whales and dolphins in Madeira, which tour company to book with, and what type of boat to take.
+We read numerous reviews and ended up booking this dolphin and whale watching speedboat tour.

-In this post I am sharing practical information about dolphin and whale watching in Madeira, our experience, review of our dolphin and whale speed boat tour with Magic Dolphin, as well as some tips and a map to help you plan your trip.
+In this post, I am sharing practical information about dolphin and whale watching in Madeira.
+You can read about our experience and a review of our dolphin and whale speedboat tour.
+You can also find some useful tips and a map to help you plan your trip.
 Find out!

-There are several types of whales that can be seen in Madeira throughout the year, so depending on the season there is always at least 2-3 species around.
-Over 20 different kinds of dolphins can be seen in Madeira depending on the season, so there’s even bigger chance to see dolphins than whales.
+There are several types of whales that can be seen in Madeira throughout the year.
+So depending on the season, there are always at least 2-3 species of whales around.
+Over 20 different kinds of dolphins can be seen in Madeira depending on the season.
+So there’s an even bigger chance to see dolphins than whales.